slvwolf/python-ccentral/README.md

 # python-ccentral

 Python client for CCentral configuration management.
-Client communicates directly with etcd so no additional dependencies to etcd is required.
+Client communicates directly with etcd.

-WebUI for convenient configuration management and stat info can be found from https://github.com/slvwolf/ccentral.
+WebUI for configuration management and monitoring metrics can be found from https://github.com/slvwolf/ccentral.

 ## Example Usage